 “A photograph is a secret about a secret.
 The more it tells you the less you know.” — Diane Arbus

-The Unrealized images were shot in New York, San Francisco and Los Angeles in 2017.
+The Unrealized images were shot primarily in San Francisco, Oakland and Southern California in 2017, 2018 and 2019.

 I rarely think about time when I'm in the zone and shooting photographs, and I try never to rush my experience.
 But the reality is time is always a factor.